• Explore. Learn. Thrive. Fastlane Media Network

 Affiliate Spamming

 Some affiliates do not use their creative efforts to nurture audiences and convert them according to your terms and conditions.
-They are more intrusive on consumers and aim to share their affiliate link and coupon code on every discount site that they can find.
+They are more intrusive on consumers and aim to share their affiliate links and coupon codes on every discount site they can find.
 This is affiliate spamming and can harm your brand reputation.

 Amazon Associates

-Amazon Associates is the world’s largest eCommerce affiliate program.
-Affiliates can sign-up and maintain an affiliate relationship by meeting certain performance minimums.
+Amazon Associates is the world’s most extensive eCommerce affiliate program.
+Affiliates can sign up and maintain an affiliate relationship by meeting certain performance minimums.

 Assets/Asset Folder